 The obverse portrays the Temple of Heaven, a UNESCO world heritage site that consists of a complex of religious buildings located in the central parts of Beijing.
 Above the Temple of Heaven is a text in Chinese that means “People’s Republic of China” and inscribed at the bottom is the year of mintage.

-The reverse depicts a large portrait of a Giant Panda bear holding and eating a bamboo shoot.
-The face value of 200 yuan is below the panda portrait.
-The weight “15 g” and the gold content marked “Au .999” are inscribed above the portrait.
+The reverse depicts an annually renewed design of a panda bear.
+The face value of the coin, the weight “15 g” and the gold content marked “Au .999” are inscribed at the top of the coin.

 Each coin is sealed in mint's original soft plastic packaging.

 Your order delivered by UPS is fully insured.
 After we have received your payment, the products will be dispatched within 24 hours.
 Delivery time is between 1 and 3 working days.
 You will receive a notification by SMS or mail when your package has arrived.
 If you wish, you can also personally pick up your order at one of our offices in Copenhagen the same day we notify you that we have received the payment.
 In cases where we are unable to send your order right away, we will always inform you about the time delay.

 The package is fully insured and in the extremely unlikely event that the package is lost or damaged, we will re-ship the items or refund your money.
 The package is insured during delivery until the recipient signs for it.

 Once the products have been packaged and sent, you will receive instructions and a code to track the shipment.

 If you wish to have your products delivered to another country, please contact us on +45 3311 1510 or by email at email@example.com for prices and terms.